Parameters and Variables

 Warning

-Since the “value” parameter needs to be a string, we need to add quotes and a @ to get the variable as string:
+Since the “expression” is read as a string, we need to add singlequotes and @ or scxml may try to evaluate the expression as jexl: <data id="value" expr="'@hellosToSpeak'"/>

 <scxml xmlns="http://www.w3.org/2005/07/scxml" version="1.0" initial="example.ParameterHaver">